“The land is the soil of the nation.”

 HOW WE ARE PROTECTING RANGELANDS

 The SFA Cashmere Standard ensures that rangelands are managed in a way that minimises the risk of pasture degradation and protects wildlife.
-This is done by up to 30% off promoting collective action and a return to traditional land management practices by herding communities.
+This is done by promoting collective action and a return to traditional land management practices by herding communities.
 The standard is based on each herding community coming up with a rangeland management plan to improve pasture condition and conserve native wildlife.
 The plan must state clear boundaries for communal grazing and identify areas for reserve pasture.

 Herders state clear boundaries for their grazing area